AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-Finally, when a message call halts, it sets the context's **message call results** to communicate results to the caller.
+Finally, when a contract call halts, it sets the context's **contract call results** to communicate results to the caller.

 ```
-MessageCallResults {
+ContractCallResults {
     reverted: boolean,
     output: [] | undefined,
 }